QAFlag/qaflag.com/docs/core-concepts/suite.md

 ### baseUrl

 Define the default base that all the URIs in your suite's scenarios will be based off of.
+Most often, you don't need to specify this for the suite.
+There is a default Base URL that you set on the project level (in `qaflag.json`) and you can also set it as an environment variable as `QAFLAG_BASE_URL`.
+However, if you need to override those defaults for this suite, that's what this is for!

 ```typescript
 import { Suite } from "@qaflag/core";